second-pumpkin/coreutils/docs/ls.md

-this was originally going to be a clone of several gnu coreutils, but I got distracted and made ls fancy. so for now this is an ls project.

----

-## lf
+## ls

-lf is ls but bloated. you can specify the format in which information about the specified directory's contents are shown. because there are so many possible options, there are two modes of interpretation:
+ls lists files in a directory. you can specify the format in which information about the specified directory's contents are shown. because there are so many possible options, there are two modes of interpretation:

 | mode | switch |
 | ---- | ------ |